vufind-org/learning-vufind-book/source/14-recommendation_modules.rst

 14.1 What is a Recommendation Module?
 --------------------------------------

-Generally, when a user sees a list of search results, it is beneficial to provide them with some additional information beyond the results themselves: facet lists for limiting results, suggestions about spelling corrections or relevant alternate resources, etc. In VuFind, all of this supplemental information is displayed to the user using “recommendation modules.”
+Generally, when a user sees a list of search results, it is beneficial to provide them with some additional information beyond the results themselves: facet lists for limiting results, suggestions about spelling corrections or relevant alternate resources, etc. In VuFind®, all of this supplemental information is displayed to the user using “recommendation modules.”

-A recommendation module is a VuFind plug-in, consisting of a PHP class and an associated template, which can examine a user’s search query and/or the search results, then display useful information based on some or all of that input.
+A recommendation module is a VuFind® plug-in, consisting of a PHP class and an associated template, which can examine a user’s search query and/or the search results, then display useful information based on some or all of that input.
 Recommendation module output can be configured to display above or beside the search results, and different modules can be configured for each search handler.
-It is also possible to configure VuFind to display different recommendation modules when the user’s search results are empty, since a different set of suggestions may be relevant in that scenario.
+It is also possible to configure VuFind® to display different recommendation modules when the user’s search results are empty, since a different set of suggestions may be relevant in that scenario.

-VuFind includes a large variety of recommendation modules and a default configuration that makes use of those that are most commonly needed.
-VuFind’s built-in extensibility also makes it straightforward for developers to build their own custom modules as needed.
+VuFind® includes a large variety of recommendation modules and a default configuration that makes use of those that are most commonly needed.
+VuFind®’s built-in extensibility also makes it straightforward for developers to build their own custom modules as needed.

 14.2 Understanding Recommendation Configuration
 -----------------------------------------------